Your FAQs about the NJEA Convention answered

 How do I register for virtual workshops?

 Preregistration is required to enroll in virtual workshops and to access the keynote livestreams.
-The workshops listed on pages 21 to 24 of the Convention Program will be presented in a virtual format.
-Three of the four keynote speakers, LeVar Burton, Nyle DiMarco and David Hogg, will be livestreamed for members not attending in person.
-Register for the virtual NJEA Convention here.
+The workshops listed on pages 20 to 21 of the Convention Program will be presented in a virtual format.
+Three of the keynote speakers, Spike Lee, Ani DiFranco, and Danya Ruttenberg, will all be livestreamed for members not attending in person.
+Visit njea.org/conventionsessions to register for the virtual NJEA Convention.

 After you register, you will receive a follow-up email to enroll in the workshops you select.
 It is recommended that you use a desktop or laptop computer, not a tablet or phone, to attend your virtual workshops.